Eric Carlsson

 DIRECTOR OF UPPER HOUSE FELLOWS PROGRAM

-At the Stephen & Laurel Brown Foundation, Eric also serves as Foundation Advisor to the Lumen Center.
-He is also a Teaching Professor in History at the University of Wisconsin–Madison, where he teaches courses on European intellectual and religious history.
-His research and writing focus on the emergence of modern theology and biblical scholarship in the era of the Enlightenment.
-Eric holds a B.A. in History from the University of Michigan, an M.Div. from Trinity Evangelical Divinity School, and an M.A. and Ph.D. in History from UW–Madison.
+At the SL Brown Foundation, Eric also serves as Foundation Advisor to the Lumen Center.
+He is a Teaching Professor in History at the University of Wisconsin–Madison, where his work centers on the intellectual and religious history of early modern Europe.
+He holds a B.A. in History from the University of Michigan, an M.Div. from Trinity Evangelical Divinity School, and an M.A. and Ph.D. in History from UW–Madison.

 Eric grew up in Sweden and has lived in the U.S. since high school.
-He met his wife Cindy, a UW–Madison professor of medicine, in college.
-They are the proud parents of three grown sons.
+He met his wife, Cindy, a UW–Madison professor of medicine, in college, and they are the proud parents of three grown sons.
 His other loves include reading and traveling widely, learning languages, music of many kinds, and beautiful summer evenings with friends on the Memorial Union Terrace.